rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/put-attach-voume-to-server-servers-server-id-os-volume-attachments.rst

     PUT /servers/{server_id}/os-volume_attachments

-Attaches volume to a specified server
+This operation attaches a data volume to a specified server.

 You can attach one or more volumes in a single request.